Fitness Guru

 Nutritional Supplements

 A question commonly asked is, Do you need nutritional supplements?
 The quick answer is no, but they can be a huge help!
 Supplements can be useful but they simply cannot replace food - they are after all meant to supplement your diet, exercise and overall lifestyle.
 That is a key because way too many people fall for the mistake of replacing real food, hard work in the gym and overall dedication with supplements, burning a hole in their pockets and possibly putting their health at risk.
-I prefer taking a good whey protein powder, a casein protein powder, the occasional meal replacement bar or shake for their convinience and concentrated nutritional value, creatine for its ergogenic properties and a daily multi-vitamin/mineral/essential fatty acid supplements for overall health benfits.
+I prefer taking a good whey protein powder, a casein protein powder, the occasional meal replacement bar or shake for their convenience and concentrated nutritional value, an anti-oxidant cocktail, creatine for its ergogenic properties and a daily multi-vitamin/mineral/essential fatty acid supplements for overall health benefits.

 • Vitamins